Reporting definitions and scenarios

 - If there are two User replies and the customer only has the original thread, it is not resolved on the first reply.

-Number of replies sent from Users to customers.
+Number of replies sent from Users to customers, including new conversation email threads.

 This represents the time from when you press the Reply button to the time you press Send.
 If you save a draft and come back to it several times, only the final visit before sending will be captured as the handle time.
 Handle time is also calculated for new conversations.